infinum/wordpress-handbook/Developer tools/Code editors and browsers.md

 ## Code editors and IDE

-We all have our prefered way of writing code.
-It's something you get accoustomed to, and it almost becomes a second-nature to you.
+We all have our preferred way of writing code.
+It's something you get accustomed to, and it almost becomes a second-nature to you.

 Over time you add a few shortcuts here and there.
 You discover some cool and useful plugins that will enhance your productivty.